 By the way, keep that in mind as we explore this wonderful doctrine of election.
 Some people say this is a bad doctrine, even the devil's doctrine, according to some.
 But Paul said that when properly understood, this doctrine results in praise to God.
 So don't be afraid of it.
-Just resolve to say no more and no less than God has said about this amazing doctrine in His Word, and you'll be just fine, and He'll receive praise!
+Just humbly get to know the truth of it, and God will receive praise!

 So what do we learn about election from verse 4?
 Paul says that the Father chose us.
 Who is us?
 Verse 1 clarifies that "us" refers to the saints in Ephesus, the believers who are in Christ Jesus.
 Paul's talking to Christians.
 What's true of Christians?
 The Father blessed them, says verse 3.
 And the Father chose them, says verse 4.

 Notice three things about the Father's activity of choosing.